Kevin Little

-Kevin Little (born April 3, 1968, in Des Moines, Iowa) is a former American athlete, who specialized in sprints.
+Kevin Little (born April 3, 1968) is a former American athlete, who specialized in sprints.
 He won the 200-meter race in the 1997 IAAF World Indoor Championships in Paris, France.
 He won bronze in the same event in 1989, 1993, and 1999 IAAF World Indoor Championships.

 Little graduated from Ankeny High School in 1986.
 He won the state title in the 100-meter dash his senior season and the 200-meter dash both his junior and senior seasons.
 In college, he competed for Drake University.
 His best finish in college came when he finished second in the NCAA 200 in 1989.